Kansas Jayhawks men's basketball: James Naismith era (1898–1907)

 The men's basketball program officially began in 1898, following the arrival of Dr. James Naismith to the school, just six years after Naismith had written the sport's first official rules.
 Naismith was initially hired to be a chapel director and physical education instructor, but became the head basketball coach.

-The Jayhawks played their first game on February 3, 1899 against the Kansas City YMCA, a game they lost 5–16.
+The Jayhawks played their first game on February 3, 1899, against the Kansas City YMCA, a game they lost 5–16.
 They would win their first game a week later on February 10 in a 31–6 victory over the Topeka YMCA.
 Their first intercollegiate game was played on March 23 against Haskell, a school about two miles southeast of the southeastern edge of the University of Kansas.
 They would finish their first season 7–4.

 During the programs early years, the majority of the university's basketball games were played against nearby YMCA teams, with YMCAs across the nation having played an integral part in the birth of basketball.
 Other common opponents were Haskell and William Jewell.
 Under Naismith, the team began their rivalries with Kansas State, later deemed the Sunflower Showdown and Missouri, later deemed the Border War (officially changed to Border Showdown in 2004).
 Naismith was, ironically, the only coach in the program's history to have a losing record (55–60).

-Including his years as coach, Naismith served as the Athletic Director and a faculty member at Kansas for a total of almost 40 years before retiring in 1937.
+Including his years as coach, Naismith served as the athletic director and a faculty member at Kansas for a total of almost 40 years before retiring in 1937.
 Naismith died in 1939, and his remains are buried in Lawrence, Kansas.
 The basketball court in Allen Fieldhouse is named James Naismith Court.
 Beyond inventing the game, his next greatest basketball legacy may be his coaching tree, whose two trunks are the well-known Phog Allen and Kansas native John McLendon.
 (McLendon attended KU in the 1930s when Allen was head coach.
 Although McLendon tried out for the team, he never played for Allen.
 Naismith mentored McLendon from his arrival at Kansas through degree completion and beyond.)

-On December 10, 2010, the David Booth family purchased Dr. James Naismith's 13 Original Rules of the game at a Sotheby's auction in New York City for the sum of $4.3 million.
-They brought the founding document of basketball back to KU's Lawrence campus, where it is currently housed at the DeBruce Center.
+In October 2010, lifelong Kansas basketball fan Josh Swade went on a mission to raise money to win James Naismith's original rules of basketball which were set for auction.
+Swade met Kansas alumnus David Booth who on December 10, 2010, purchased Dr. James Naismith's 13 Original Rules of the game at a Sotheby's auction in New York City for the sum of $4.3 million.
+The story was told in a documentary film called "There's No Place Like Home," which was part of ESPN's 30 for 30 series.
+The founding document of basketball was brought back to KU's Lawrence campus, where it is currently housed at the DeBruce Center.